AlfrescoArchive/alfresco-dbp-deployment/README.md

 *Note*: You can reuse the secrets.yaml file from charts/incubator directory.

-### 10. Download and modify the minimal-values file
+### 10. Download and modify the minimal-values.yaml file

+The minimal-values.yaml file contains values for local only development and multiple components are disabled with the purpose of reducing the memory footprint of the Digital Business Platform.
+This should not be used as a starting point for production use.

-Pull the minimal values file from this repo:
+Pull the minimal values file from the current repo:

 ```bash
 curl -O https://raw.githubusercontent.com/Alfresco/alfresco-dbp-deployment/master/charts/incubator/alfresco-dbp/minimal-values.yaml
 ```

-Open it in your favorite text editor and replace all occurences of REPLACEME with the IP you previously got from step 8
+Open it in your favorite text editor and replace all occurences of REPLACEME with the IP you previously got from step 8.

 ### 11. Deploy the dbp